sunshards/YouHaveGotPizza/README.md

 `init` sets the initial state, `update` reads input and advances the model, and `draw` renders the state.
 This separation is a gentle bridge from C to assembly: students first see the same game logic in C, then follow the exact same responsibilities in RISC-V assembly.

-For this game the prefixes are:
+For this game, the prefixes are:

 | Version | Entry prefix | Exported symbols |
 |---|---|---|